Pincushion Hill Montessori School

 Pincushion Hill has always believed in the building of community spirit.
 We offer informational seminars, forums and open houses to support our Pincushion community.

-We currently have an enrollment of over 100 students, ranging in age from 2.9 to 10 years old.
+We currently have an enrollment of 70-100 students, ranging in age from 2.9-12 years.
 Our student body represents many different countries and ethnic groups.
 As demonstrated by our illustrious past and stable present, Pincushion Hill Montessori School is looking forward to meeting the challenges of the future with leadership, excitement and commitment to exceed the high expectations that we have always upheld.

 What We Do?